Get us in your inbox

 5. The primrose in Lydstep

 Not a property you see every day in the UK, this Airbnb yurt in Lydstep, Wales, is ideal for a romantic trip for two.
 Bringing a new vibe to luxury, the interior is modern, with hints of rustic countryside, not too far-fetched from its surroundings of nature.
 Plus, the gorgeous Pembrokeshire coastline is only a stone's throw away.
 You'll be sleeping in a plush, king-sized bed and can look up through the star-gazing ceiling lantern and marvel at the night sky.
-There's a log-burning stove to make the chillier evenings cosy, and outside you'll find your own cook shack with basic kitchen facilities.
-Bathroom facilities are outside of the yurt but you'll have access to your own private allocated shower and WC.
+There's a log-burning stove to make the chillier evenings cosy, or for an ultra-relaxing evening you can take a dip in your bubbling hot tub.
+Head outside and you'll find your own cook shack with basic kitchen facilities.
+Bathroom facilities are also outside of the yurt but you'll have access to your own private allocated shower and WC.
 Perfect for escaping the hustle and bustle of the city.

 The Moon Conker in Llanafan-fawr